-Christmas will soon be over and the time to take down our beautifully decorated, delightfully smelling trees is fast approaching.
-There's really nothing worse, and the sadness of saying goodbye to our beloved Christmas tree until next year causes many of us to put the task off — maybe a little too long.
+Alas, Christmas will soon be over, and the time to take down our beautifully decorated, delightful-smelling trees is fast approaching.
+Although some people (perhaps a Scrooge?) are thrilled to get an oversize plant out of their house, many of us feel quite sad about letting go of the tree.
+We're happy to put it off for as long as possible — maybe even a little too long.

 Jan.
 5: Take your tree down on this day, traditionally considered the Twelfth Day of Christmas — i.e., the last of 12 days of Christmas merriment.
 Think of it as getting closure on the holiday season.

 Jan.
-6: Take it down on January 6 in observance of the Epiphany, a Christian holiday marking the revelation of God in human form, in the person of Jesus.
+6: Take it down on Jan.
+6 in observance of the Epiphany, a Christian holiday marking the revelation of God in human form in the person of Jesus.
 Again, some would say leaving your tree up beyond the 5th or 6th brings bad luck.

 Tell us, do you take down your tree on a certain date?